COURSE INFORMATION

 Course Description: It helps to recognize common rock-soils types and simple geological structures and knows where the civil engineers can obtain geological information for his preliminary investigation.
 Students will learn about: 1.
 Structure of the earth, 2.
 Geological cycles, 3.
 Minerals and rocks, 4.
 Subsurface (ground) water running water-erosion, flood effects, water impoundment; groundwater control during construction, water supply, pollution; 5.
 Rocks in civil engineering, engineering properties of rocks (e.g., foundation), and material for construction (e.g., aggregates); rocks mass rating, 6.
 External processes on land and in the sea (mass movements, erosion), 7.
 Internal processes including deformation of rocks and earthquakes, 8.
 Geological exploration of engineering site and 9.
 Map reading of geological and engineering geological mapping.

 Course Objectives: Recognition of common rock-soils types and simple geological structures.
-Knowledge about where the civil engineers can obtain geological information for his preliminary investigation.
+Knowledge about where the civil engineers can obtain geological information for their preliminary investigation.
 Structure of the earth, Geological cycles, Minerals and rocks, Subsurface (ground) water running water-erosion, flood effects, water impoundment; groundwater control during construction, water supply, pollution; Rocks in civil engineering, engineering properties of rocks (e.g., foundation), and material for construction (e.g., aggregates); rocks mass rating, External processes on land and in the sea (mass movements, erosion), Internal processes including deformation of rocks and earthquakes, Geological exploration of engineering site and Map reading of geological and engineering geological mapping.

 BASIC CONCEPTS OF THE COURSE